Carpenter Concerts Foundation Policy Plan

 1. Introduction

-Our activities focus on creating opportunities, platforms, and networks for young musicians, while actively involving audiences in their artistic journeys.
+Our activities focus on creating opportunities, stages, and networks for young musicians, while actively involving audiences in their development.

 2. Objective

 “The foundation aims to promote and support young musical talent within classical music by organizing concerts, creating performance opportunities, and increasing the visibility of young musicians.
-The foundation strives to provide an inspiring platform where talented musicians can develop artistically and present themselves to a wide audience.
-It operates on a non-profit basis, with attention to education, cultural participation, and artistic growth.”
+The foundation strives to provide an inspiring platform where talented musicians can develop artistically and present themselves to a broad audience.
+It operates on a non-profit basis and with attention to education, cultural participation, and artistic growth.”

 3. Activities

-To realize our objectives, the foundation undertakes the following activities:
+To achieve our objectives, we carry out the following activities:

-• Selecting diverse venues ranging from concert halls to unique cultural and historical locations.
+• Each year, we organize multiple classical concerts featuring young musicians.
+Locations range from concert halls to unique cultural and historical venues.

-• Building partnerships with festivals, conservatories, and music academies.
+• Collaborations with festivals, conservatories, and music academies.

-• Providing workshops and masterclasses led by experienced musicians.
+• Workshops and masterclasses led by experienced musicians.

-• Organizing school projects to introduce young audiences to classical music.
+• School projects introducing young people to classical music.

-• Producing professional audio and video recordings of performances.
+• Professional audio and video recordings of performances.

 4. Funding